Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 • Dive into one of the richest marine biodiversity sites in the world - over 90% of the marine animals in these waters live just four metres below the surface!

-• Enjoy a truly stunning selection of swims over the course of the week, with plenty of time to take part in additional activities, including shore excursions, guided snorkelling sessions and scuba dives (paid for locally)
+• Enjoy a truly stunning selection of swims over the course of the week, with plenty of time to take part in snorkelling sessions and scuba dives

 Join us on a unique and remote swimming adventure in the far eastern reaches of Indonesia.
-Based on a liveaboard boat, we’ll enjoy the freedom our floating home for the week gives us to find the best swimming in this group of islands.
-Straddling the equator, Raja Ampat is an archipelago of over 1,500 islands, islets and cays which lie off the northwest coast of New Guinea.
+Based on a live-on-board boat, we’ll enjoy the week-long freedom of our floating home as we seek out the best swimming in this group of islands.
+Straddling the equator, Raja Ampat is an archipelago of over 1,500 islands, islets, and cays, which lie off the northwest coast of New Guinea.
 Raja Ampat translates to the ‘Four Kings’ and refers to the four main islands of Waigeo, Batanta, Salawati and Misool.

-This location is one of the richest marine biodiversity sites in the world and over 90% of the marine life that lives in these waters lives just four metres below the surface, so it’s an ideal location for swimmers to explore.
-Over 1,500 fish species, 500 coral species and endangered mammals, such as the dugong and blue & pygmy whales call these waters home.
+This location is one of the richest marine biodiversity sites in the world and over 90% of the marine life that lives in these waters roams just four metres below the surface - it’s an ideal location for swimmers to explore!
+Over 1,500 fish species, 500 coral species and endangered mammals, such as the dugong and blue and pygmy whales, call these waters home.

-Our trip is based aboard SMY Ondina, our live-on-board yacht, allowing us to travel to some of the most remote locations amongst this picturesque archipelago.
-It also gives us the chance to make changes to our itinerary when required in order to find the very best conditions and to complete a truly stunning selection of swims over the course of the week.
+Our trip is based aboard SMY Ondina (our live-on-board yacht) allowing us to travel to some of the most remote locations this picturesque archipelago has to offer.
+It also gives us the chance to make changes to our itinerary when required, enabling us to find the very best conditions and to complete a truly stunning selection of swims over the course of the week.

 On top of the organised swims which are included in the trip itinerary, there is also plenty of time to take part in additional activities throughout the trip.
 These include shore excursions and guided snorkelling sessions either before breakfast or after lunch with our guides.
 Scuba dives are also available, which can be paid for locally during your trip.